Pure sine wave. The simplest waveform with no harmonics.

 Envelope

 The envelope parameters control the shape of the gain envelope over time.
-It uses a typical ADSR envelope with exponential curves:
+It uses a DAHDSR envelope with exponential curves:

 - Attack: Ramps from 0 to full amplitude.
 Uses